jose-correia/brain/README.md

 * [Useful links](#useful-links)

 ## What is this?
-Welcome to the JEEC CV Platform!
-This service is open during the event so that students can submit their resume's to the companies that attended.
+Welcome to the JEEC Brain!
+This system serves the purpose of managing all the technological services of the JEEC event.

 ## Tech Stack and key concepts
 *   Python